-Kindred Wesemann begins her first season at UMKC after a successful four-year playing career at Kansas State.
-Her primary responsibilities on Hoyt's coaching staff will include recruiting and player development with UMKC's guards.
+Kindred Wesemann begins her second season at UMKC after a successful four-year playing career at Kansas State.
+Her primary responsibilities on Hoyt's coaching staff include recruiting and player development with UMKC's guards.
 Wesemann will also serve as the program's liaison for camps, clinics and community service events.

 “The opportunity to come back home to Kansas City and continue building my relationship with Jacie is a dream come true,” shared Wesemann.
 “I know what it takes to turn a program around and I am very excited to help build a championship mentality within the UMKC women's basketball program.”

 Wesemann's senior season was perhaps her most memorable, as the Pleasant Hills, Mo., native turned in career numbers across the board.
 She earned first-team All-Big 12 laurels for the first time in her career after averaging a career-high 13.9 points per game (474 points) and sinking a career-high 90 3-point field goals on 256 attempts.
 The 90 made 3-point field goals ranks sixth in Kansas State program history for a single season and is the third-most converted by a senior.